Intake Manifold Install

 Re-connect any electrical connections, control cables, throttle body linkages, vacuum hoses, ventilation tubes, and coolant hoses at throttle body and intake manifold.

-Connect your battery's negative cable and re fill the cooling system.
+Connect your battery's negative cable and re-fill the cooling system.
+Check over the vehicle for any coolant or vacuum leaks and you are all done!